-There currently are no formal mechanisms in place to identify, monitor, analyze, and report state legislative, policy, and program initiatives concerning child and adolescent nutrition, physical activity, and obesity.
-With growing efforts across the nation to develop policies and programs to address the childhood obesity epidemic, there is a need for consistent tracking of these state-level policies and initiatives.
-The purpose of this project is for the Health Policy Tracking Service (HPTS) at NETSCAN iPublishing to establish a comprehensive locus for the identification, analysis, monitoring, and reporting of state legislative, policy, and program initiatives concerning child and adolescent nutrition, physical activity, and obesity.
-Project deliverables include the development of a database covering 10 to 15 major topic areas related to childhood obesity; monthly reports and updates to the Foundation and other leading public health organizations; easy access to copies of actual bills; and comprehensive reports at the mid-year and year-end marks which will summarize legislation proposed, introduced, and enacted, as well as implemented legislation, programs, and policies.
-This project will be considered successful if it is able to identify, analyze, and report on comprehensive legislative and policy information that can assist state officials in tracking and monitoring important policy developments across the states.
-NETSCAN iPublishing plans to continue monitoring and reporting of state legislation related to youth obesity prevention and control using templates developed and refined under this grant.
+With growing efforts across the nation to develop policies and programs to address the childhood obesity epidemic, there is a need for consistent tracking of state-level policies and initiatives.
+There were no mechanisms in place for such tracking until 2004, when the Foundation solicited a proposal from the Health Policy Tracking Service (HPTS) at NETSCAN iPublishing to identify, monitor, analyze, and report state legislative, policy, and program initiatives concerning child and adolescent nutrition, physical activity, and obesity.
+Through this follow-up project, HPTS will expand and maintain a comprehensive locus for these activities.
+Project deliverables include the development of a database covering 20 major topic areas related to childhood obesity; quarterly reports and updates to the Foundation, its grantees, and many leading public health organizations; assistance to support the development of Foundation staff syntheses; access to copies of legislation; and comprehensive reports at the three-month and nine-month marks that summarize legislation proposed, introduced, and enacted.
+This project will be considered successful if it continues to identify, analyze, and report comprehensive legislative and policy information that can assist state legislators and officials, major obesity control funders, researchers, community leaders/advocates, and Foundation grantees and partners in monitoring important policy developments across the states.